 Pogo gold mine reaches 4 million ounces

-Golden milestone marks the beginning of a new chapter
+Golden milestone marks beginning of a new chapter for mine North of 60 Mining News – March 1, 2020

 Goodpaster Mining District, Alaska – At noon on Friday, Feb.
 21, 2020 a roughly 815-ounce gold bar containing the 4 millionth ounce of gold recovered from rich deposits at the Pogo Mine was cooling.
 While this was a momentous occasion for an Interior Alaska gold mine that began commercial production in 2007, it also seemed to mark a changing of the guard for this operation that is transitioning to a renewed life under the ownership of Northern Star Resources Ltd.